Setting up the Snowflake Connector for PostgreSQL Agent container

 Copy

-• To pass credentials to the proxy server, set the http.proxyUser and http.proxyPassword system properties.
+• To pass credentials for the proxy, set the http.proxyUser and http.proxyPassword system properties.

 JAVA_OPTS=-Dhttp.useProxy=true -Dhttp.proxyHost=<proxy-host> -Dhttp.proxyPort=<proxy-port>